Figuratively Speaking

 Write the following numbers using digits:

-Nine million, five hundred and seventy two thousand, two hundred and eighty four.
+One million, two hundred and fifty four thousand, two hundred and sixty two.

-Nine million, three hundred and fourteen thousand, three hundred and twenty four.
+Four million, one hundred and twelve thousand, one hundred and forty six.

-Six million, five hundred and thirteen thousand, three hundred and seventy six.
+Two million, five hundred and eighty eight thousand, six hundred and sixty three.

 A Maths Lesson Starter Of The Day